TheCandidStartup/TheCandidStartup.github.io/_drafts/compiling-unreal-engine.md

 Finally, its running.
 Quick check on memory shows Visual Studio using 4.5 GB and Unreal Editor 5 GB.
 With no project loaded.
 Yes, I definitely need more memory.

 The editor is asking me to create a new project from an existing template.
-I pick Third Person game.
+I pick "Third Person Game".
 Without any further prompting, the editor creates a Visual Studio project and solution for my new project and launches another instance of Visual Studio.

 This solution has 74 projects.
 Luckily, 73 are from core Unreal Engine and they're already built.
 My project takes a few seconds to build, also using the custom build tool.
 This time it decides I have 8 GB free and can have 5 processes for my 10 actions.